Forever the Sickest Kids (album)

 Forever the Sickest Kids is the eponymous second studio album by American pop punk band Forever the Sickest Kids, released on March 1, 2011.
 It is their last release through Universal Motown Records, and also last to feature members Kent Garrison and Marc Stewart.
 Following the release of their 2009 EP The Weekend: Friday, the band worked on material for what was originally a continuation of the EP but instead wrote more songs than intended, and scrapped the idea to work on a second full-length record.
 The album received mixed reviews from critics who commended the band's attempt at maturity with diverse musicianship and catchability but found it inconsistent.
 Forever the Sickest Kids debuted at number 33 on the Billboard 200 and spawned three singles: "Keep On Bringing Me Down", "I Guess You Can Say Things Are Getting Pretty Serious" and "Summer Song".

 Background

 During the writing of the songs, a five-piece EP entitled The Weekend: Saturday was originally intended for the next release from the band, as part of their continuation of their previous release, The Weekend: Friday.
 However, numerous songs were written and it was decided to release a full-length album instead of the EP.
 When speaking about the album, vocalist Jonathan Cook stated, "This is like, a year and a half in the making with some different planning.
 We thought we might put it out as an EP, five songs a piece.
 And then, we just started writing more and more songs, before you knew it we had eleven songs that we were passionate about.
 So, we're like, "Why not put it out as a full-length album?".
-This album is also the last to feature keyboardist Kent Garrison and guitarist Marc Stewart.
+Bassist Austin Bello told Indie Vision Music that the concept of the series of EPs could turn into an acoustic EP, while Cook added could be Christmas or covers EP.
+This album is the last to feature keyboardist Kent Garrison and guitarist Marc Stewart.